 3. Multiple Red Flower Pattern Design

-4. Floral Boarder with Characters
+4. Floral Border with Characters

 This traditional Chinese pattern would make a lovely ornate wallpaper border.
 It is very traditional Chinese, with the characters printed in circles in the middle of the design.